Artificial Intelligence

 Disclaimers to the lecture notes:

 THESE NOTES ARE FOR HELPING YOU TO STUDY THE TEXT BOOK.
 I KEEP UPDATING THESE AND WILL NOT BE RESPONSIBLE IF YOU FIND THAT THE NOTES HAVE CHANGED AFTER YOU HAVE LAST VIEWED IT.
-I TRY TO CHANGE THE ASSOCIATED DATE WHEN I MAKE THE LAST UPDATE.
+ON ANY CONTENT CONFLICTING WITH TEXTBOOK, TEXTBOOK WINS BY DEFAULT.
+HOWEVER, PLEASE BRING THAT TO MY NOTICE.
+TEXT MAY HAVE OLD INFORMATION OR DIFFERENT VIEWPOINT THAN THAT OF MINE.

 +++++++++++++++++++ Lecture Notes +++++++++++++